Privacy Policy

 Children

-Open Feelings is not directed at children under 13.
-We do not knowingly collect any information from anyone, including children, because we do not collect information at all.
+Open Feelings is not directed at children under 13 and does not knowingly collect data from anyone — because we do not collect data at all.

 Your rights and how to delete your data